abdoulousseini2028-droid/interview-prep-ai/README.md

 - Frontend: Vercel (auto-deploy from GitHub)
 - Backend: Render (containerized Python app)
 - Environment variables for API key security

 ---

-##  About OpenAI API Costs

-### Why No API Key in the Live Demo?

-As a student portfolio project, for financial reason, I could not to load API credits for the public demo to avoid unexpected costs from random traffic.

----